JesperBruun/GCD_project/README.md

 activity_labels<-read.table("../UCI HAR Dataset/activity_labels.txt")
 ```
 ##preparation for merging the data
-The raw data are divided into 8 parts.
+The raw data are divided into 8 parts (including the features).
 To be able to merge them the columns are named.
 The README file following the raw data gives the information og the content of the separaetd files.
 ```
 # naming the columns for later use
 colnames(activity_labels)<-c("ActivityId","Activity")